0X30: New York City will be contributing zero waste to landfills by 2030. Take the Zero Waste Pledge!

 How to Get Rid Of...

 To learn the best way to dispose of products, scroll through the topics below or search by item:

 Because heavy metals are used to produce electronic equipment, under New York State law it’s illegal to throw away electronics with other garbage.
 Televisions, electronic readers, scanners, printers, digital music players and other equipment must be recycled by the manufacturers.
 Learn more.

 Food Scraps + Yard Waste

 Don’t treat food scraps and yard trimmings like garbage!
 Collectively, this waste is called organics – and DSNY is turning this into compost to improve our soil.
 Learn about NYC Organics – and read about the new Share my bin! option in Brooklyn.

 Many used products that are harmful or difficult to recycle can be returned to their manufacturers for recycling.

 Carryout Bag Fee

-Starting February 15, 2017, stores in New York City will charge customers five cents (5¢) for each plastic, paper, or cloth carryout bag provided by the store.
+Starting February 15, 2017, stores in New York City will charge customers at least five cents (5¢) for each plastic, paper, or cloth carryout bag provided by the store.